International Brotherhood of Teamsters: World War II and the post-war period

-The great wave of organizing which the union engaged in during the Great Depression and the war significantly boosted the political power of a number of regional Teamsters leaders, and the leadership of the union engaged in a number of power struggles in the post-war period.
+The great wave of organizing in which the union engaged during the Great Depression and the war years significantly boosted the political power of a number of regional Teamsters leaders, and the leadership of the union engaged in a number of power struggles in the post-war period.
 By 1949, the union's membership had topped one million.
 Dave Beck (elected an international vice-president in 1940) was increasingly influential in the international union, and Tobin attempted to check his growing power but failed.
 In 1946, Beck successfully overcame Tobin's opposition and won approval of an amendment to the union's constitution creating the post of executive vice-president.
 Beck then won the 1947 election to fill the position.
 Beck also successfully opposed in 1947 a Tobin-backed dues increase to fund new organizing.
 The following year, Beck was able to demand the ouster of the editor of International Teamster magazine and install his own man in the job.

 In 1948, Beck allied with his long-time rival Jimmy Hoffa and effectively seized control of the union.
 He announced a raid on the International Association of Machinists local at Boeing.
-Although President Dan Tobin publicly repudiated Beck's actions, Beck had more than enough support from Hoffa and other members of the executive board to force Tobin to back down.
+Although Tobin publicly repudiated Beck's actions, Beck had more than enough support from Hoffa and other members of the executive board to force Tobin to back down.
 Five months later, Beck won approval of a plan to dissolve the union's four divisions and replace them with 16 divisions organized around each of the major job categories in the union's membership.
 In 1951, Tom Hickey, reformist leader of the Teamsters in New York City, won election to the Teamsters executive board.
 Tobin needed Beck's support to prevent Hickey's election, and Beck refused to give it.

 On September 4, 1952, Tobin announced he would step down as president of the Teamsters at the end of his term.
 At the union's 1952 convention, Beck was elected General President and pushed through a number of changes intended to make it harder for a challenger to build the necessary majority to unseat a president or reject his policies.